 Redemption notices shall be sent to DTC.
-If less than all of the 2021 Series D Bonds within a series of the issue are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant in such issue to be redeemed.
+If less than all of a maturity of a 2022 Series A Bond or 2022 Series B Bond are being redeemed, DTC's practice is to determine by lot the amount of the principal registered to each Direct Participant of such maturity to be redeemed.

-Neither DTC nor Cede & Co. (nor any other DTC nominee) will consent or vote with respect to the 2021 Series D Bonds unless authorized by a Direct Participant in accordance with DTC's MMI Procedures.
+Neither DTC nor Cede & Co. (nor any other DTC nominee) will consent or vote with respect to the 2022 Series A and B Bonds unless authorized by a Direct Participant in accordance with DTC's MMI Procedures.
 Under its usual procedures, DTC mails an Omnibus Proxy to the State as soon as possible after the record date.
-The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts the 2021 Series D Bonds are credited on the record date (identified in a listing attached to the Omnibus Proxy).
+The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts the 2022 Series A and B Bonds are credited on the record date (identified in a listing attached to the Omnibus Proxy).

-Principal, redemption premium, if any, and interest payments on the 2021 Series D Bonds will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
+Principal, redemption premium, if any, and interest payments on the 2022 Series A and B Bonds will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
 DTC's practice is to credit Direct Participants' accounts upon DTC's receipt of funds and corresponding detail information from the State or the Trustee, on the payable date in accordance with their respective holdings shown on DTC's records.
 Payments by Participants to Beneficial Owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such Participant and not of DTC, the State or the Trustee, subject to any statutory or regulatory requirements as may be in effect from time to time.
-Payment of principal, redemption premium, if any, and interest to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the responsibility of the State or the Trustee, disbursement of such payments to Direct Participants will be the responsibility of DTC, and disbursement of such payments to the Beneficial Owners will be the responsibility of DTC, and Indirect Participants.
+Payment of principal, redemption premium, if any, and interest to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the responsibility of the State or the Trustee, disbursement of such payments to Direct Participants will be the responsibility of DTC, and disbursement of such payments to the Beneficial Owners will be the responsibility of Direct and Indirect Participants.

-DTC may discontinue providing its services as depository with respect to the 2021 Series D Bonds at any time by giving reasonable notice to the State or the Trustee.
+DTC may discontinue providing its services as depository with respect to the 2022 Series A and B Bonds at any time by giving reasonable notice to the State or the Trustee.
 Under such circumstances, in the event that a successor depository is not obtained, bond certificates are required to be printed and delivered.